 Aug.
 11, 1811 - Alabama author Octavia Walton Le Vert was born on her family's plantation near Augusta, Ga.

 Aug.
 11, 1852 – John S. McDuffie was born.
-McDuffie would go on to be one of the captures of famous train robber, Rube Burrow.
+McDuffie would go on to be one of the captors of famous train robber, Rube Burrow.
 Years later, he would be shot and killed during an argument with Edward English on June 28, 1904.
-McDuffie is buried in McDuffie Cemetery in Monroe County.
+McDuffie is buried in McDuffie Cemetery in Monroe County, Ala.